Thank you for your feedback, it means a lot to us.

 This form is used for documentation feedback only.
 Learn how to get help with HubSpot.

 You can upload your PDF to the files tool then add it directly to your CTA:

-If you're using embedded button CTAs on a WordPress site and no CTA data is appearing in HubSpot, compare the source code of your site with the embed code to make sure that the code was not altered by Wordpress.
+If you're using embedded legacy CTAs on a WordPress site and no CTA data is appearing in HubSpot, compare the source code of your site with the embed code to make sure that the code was not altered by Wordpress.

 If WordPress is altering the embed code, you could use a third-party plugin such as Insert HTML Snippet or Shortcoder to add the button CTA to the page/post in the form of a shortcode, which will preserve the script tags.

-Button CTA clicks are tracked by directing visitors to an initial URL, which associates the click with the button CTA, before redirecting them to the final page.
+CTA clicks are tracked by directing visitors to an initial URL, which associates the click with the CTA, before redirecting them to the final page.
 This initial URL is the click tracking URL.

-On HubSpot-hosted pages, this click tracking domain is tied to the URL of the page where the button CTA is embedded.
+On HubSpot-hosted pages, this click tracking domain is tied to the URL of the page where the CTA is embedded.
 When a button CTA is placed on an external page:

-Sometimes the data in the button CTA tool doesn't match up with the view/click data from the landing pages tool.
+Sometimes the data in the CTA (legacy) tool doesn't match up with the view/click data from the landing pages tool.
 There are a few reasons why this might occur:

 Yes, you can use an anchor ID in the URL of a button CTA:

 Please note: when using an anchor ID in the URL of a CTA, the page will reload before scrolling to the anchor.
 This is because CTA click tracking requires the page to load and redirect.
 If you would rather the page not reload, use an anchor link instead.